gocolly/site/content/docs/best_practices/debugging.md

     weight: 30
 ---

 Sometimes it's enough to place some `log.Println()` function calls to your callbacks, but sometimes it isn't.
 Colly has built-in abilities for collector debug.
-A debugger interface and different kind of debugger implementations are also available.
+A debugger interface and different kind of debugger implementations are available.

 ## Attach debugger to a collector